Heart of a Book

 Sam Wilson

-How does Foundations of Graphics & Compute: Volume 3: Computing compare to other works about programming?
+Book club discussion: Foundations of Graphics & Compute: Volume 3: Computing - chapter 20 thoughts?

 Sam Wilson